vdbrink/vdbrink.github.io/homeassistant/homeassistant_hardware.md

 <br>

-\* Make sure you select the right product!
+\* Make sure you select the right product and check the shipping cost, these can be high sometimes to reduce the price of the product!

 #### High end